nus-cs2103/website-base/programming/errors-exceptions-handling/text.md

 <box>

-{{ icon_example }} The code below crashes because the actual exception %%(caused by passing a string when an foloating point number is expected)%% does not match the specified exception `ZeroDivisionError`.
+{{ icon_example }} The code below crashes because the actual exception %%(caused by passing a string when an floating point number is expected)%% does not match the specified exception `ZeroDivisionError`.

 <include src="inputOutput.md" var-align="top" boilerplate>
 <span id="input">